yeonjisong/OCK/README.md

 **MOVi**:
 Please download MOVi-{A-E} from the official [website](https://github.com/google-research/kubric/tree/main/challenges/movi).

 **WAYMO**: Download Waymo Open Dataset from their official [website](https://waymo.com/open/).
-You may need to sign in with your Google account to request for access.
+You may need to sign in with your Google account to request access.

 ## Experiments
-The basic experiment pipeline in this project are:
+The basic experiment pipeline in this project is:

 1. Pre-train object-centric slot models `SAVi` on raw videos.
 After training, the models should be able to decompose the scene into meaningful objects, represented by a set of slots.
-2. Apply pre-trained object-centric model to extract slots from videos, and save them to disk.
+2. Apply pretrained object-centric model to extract slots from videos and save them to disk.
 3. Train `OCK` over the extracted slots to learn the dynamics of videos.

 ### Pretrain SAVi